- Code INTR8052

 For millions of people worldwide, violent conflict or the threat of violent conflict, is a daily reality.
 In today’s rapidly changing world, it is imperative that our responses to conflict are effective, well-informed and context appropriate.
-This course encourages students to think creatively about the drivers of modern armed-conflict and understand a range of approaches to peace building and negotiation.
-The course asks the questions: what are the defining characteristics of modern conflict, and how should peacebuilders respond to them?
-What is the role of the United Nations in peacebuilding?
-How should we respond to mass human rights violations and how should we remember violence in a way that helps to prevent its recurrence?
-Drawing on a range of contemporary case studies students will consider topics such as humanitarian intervention and United Nations peacekeeping, international criminal tribunals, truth and reconciliation commissions, as well as customary approaches to reconciliation.
+This course encourages students to think creatively about the drivers of modern armed conflict and understand a range of approaches to conflict resolution and peacebuilding.
+The course asks the questions: What are the defining characteristics of modern conflict?
+What are the various pathways to conflict resolution?
+How can a sustainable peace be built?
+Who builds it?
+How should we respond to mass atrocities?
+How can we prevent conflicts and mass atrocities from taking place?
+Drawing on a range of case studies, students will consider topics such as negotiation, mediation, conflict transformation, peacekeeping, humanitarian intervention, the responsibility to protect, peacebuilding, DDR, state-building, nation-building, reconciliation, and transitional justice.

 Upon successful completion, students will have the knowledge and skills to:

-- Demonstrate a broad knowledge of conflict and war, and the conceptual foundations for understanding the mechanisms that drive these components of human societies
+- Demonstrate a broad knowledge of conflict and the conceptual foundations for understanding the mechanisms that drive these components of human societies

 - Research Essay (40) [LO 1,2,3,4]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Approximately 130 hours comprising seminars as well as associated preparation, independent study, and assessment time.